11 footballers who don’t really like football: White, Tevez, Ronaldinho…

 Here, we’ve rounded up 11 players who’ve said they don’t watch the beautiful game on TV or at the stadium, a couple of whom have gone even further than that in their admissions.

-In his interview with Sky, White said: “I watch myself for analytical reasons.
+In an interview with Sky Sports, White said: “I watch myself for analytical reasons.
 I watch England, maybe, but I’m always busy doing something.
 I wouldn’t just sit down and watch a game.

 “I didn’t ever watch football when I was younger.
 I still don’t now.
 I just loved the game, I was always playing it, never watching.